mrakgr/The-Spiral-Language/readme.md

 Based on looking at the above, it is clear even a tiny recurrent net with only 128 hidden units and a single layer is capable of learning a great deal of the structure of the dataset which is what the test intended to demonstrate.

-The authot is definitely curious how a net with multiple layers and dilated connections would learn.
+The author is definitely curious how a net with multiple layers and dilated connections would learn.
 That will definitely be subject of future work.

 #### Future Work

 Some of the loose ends currently in the library that need to be worked on when the author gets back to it.

-Getting to this point is a great relief to the authot because the problem is no longer making the language which could take over a year, nor the huge arduous task of catching up and exceeding the old library.
+Getting to this point is a great relief to the author because the problem is no longer making the language which could take over a year, nor the huge arduous task of catching up and exceeding the old library.
 Rather, the problem is that the he has nothing to use it on.
 So the next task on his agenda will be to work on games for the agents.
 And what sort of better games than the ones where dumb people are willing to wager both money and status against potentially superhuman opponents.

 The future sure looks bright.
 The plan is simple; while much can't be expected with a simple one layer recurrent net like the one demonstrated on the char-RNN, it is a starting point and the continual process of constantly improving on that should yield bounty.
-It certainly beats the reality of punding the pavement of the last 2.5 years.
+It certainly beats the reality of pounding the pavement of the last 2.5 years.

-The following items are rougly in the order of priority.
+The following items are roughly in the order of priority.
 They describe the potential main avenues of improvement once the time is ripe.

 ##### Generic Matrix Multiplication